 The question pertained to Decipher’s responsive survey design, where an 11 point horizontal scale renders in horizontal format on a PC device, but in vertical format on a smartphone device.
 This change to vertical format occurs when an 11 point horizontal scale is too wide to properly fit the narrow screen of a smartphone.
 There is an advantage in arranging it this way.
 Research has shown that mobile-friendly designs improve participation rates by as much as 50% for smartphone users.

-Impact on Data Quality
+Impact on Data Quality in Survey Rating Scales

 Back to the original question.
 Does the change in the scale arrangement affect the data?
 In other words: If you take the same rating scale question, but show it in horizontal alignment to a PC user and vertical alignment to a smartphone user – will that cause a difference in the data?
 Are the two comparable and can you aggregate data from PC users and smartphone users together?